Guadeloupe: Pre-colonial era

 The islands were first populated by Indigenous peoples of the Americas, possibly as far back as 3000 BC.
-The Arawak people are the first identifiable group, but they were later displaced c.
-1400 by Kalina-Carib peoples.
+The Arawak people are the first identifiable group, but they were later displaced by Kalinagos.

 The Morel site in Le Moule, Grande-Terre, is one of numerous archaeological sites in Guadeloupe where pre-Columbian artefacts have been found, and is now an archaeological park open to the public.
-A skeleton found at Morel, sometimes known as the "Woman of Guadeloupe", caused a scientific furore in the 19th century, when initial reports suggested that it dated from the Miocene - long before modern humans are thought to have evolved.
+A skeleton found at Morel, sometimes known as the "Woman of Guadeloupe", caused a scientific furore in the 19th century, when initial reports suggested that it dated from the Miocene – long before modern humans are thought to have evolved.
 However, after examining the specimen and the "stone" that it was embedded in, Georges Cuvier concluded that what had been taken for Miocene stone was a concretion of hardened sand, dating from relatively recent times.
 Artefacts are still being discovered at the site, and range from 400 BC to 1400 AD.